mathewzilla/old_matlab/README.md

 iii) Get other classifiers working again TICK

-iv) Get one classifier working on another dataset
+iv) Get one classifier working on another dataset TICK

 v) Get all classifiers working on another dataset